sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 - Affinity btw. dreaming and memory
 	- See later: "stream of consc." from psych/phil William James, 19th c. & Freud, modernist literature
 		- Upan. is first place this idea is seen in world literature
-- Made explicit by Shankara in 780
+- Made explicit by Shankara in 780 CE–1000 years later–that there is not a distinction between waking/dreaming states; interpenetration, fractal.
+	- Luci